charmplusplus/charm4py/docs/tutorial.rst

 Any methods of ``MyChare`` will be remotely callable by other chares.

-For easy management of distributed objects, the user can organize chares into distributed collections:
+For easy management of distributed objects, you can organize chares into distributed collections:

 .. code-block:: python

-    # examples/tutorial/chares.py
+    # chares.py
     from charmpy import charm, Chare, Group, Array

     class MyChare(Chare):